Minebench/MendingNerf/README.md

 # Whether mending should be nerfed.
 If disabled then only anvil repairs will be blocked above the max cost.
 mending-nerf: true

+# The plugin uses the maximum durability of the item which is mended as the basis for the calculation
-# How often the repair cost should be increased (each x mends)
+# when the repair cost should increase.
+So a increase-cost-step-modifier of 1 for a diamond pickaxe means
+# that it will increase the cost each 1561s repairs.
+0.5 each ~780th etc.
 increase-cost-step-modifier: 1.0

-# By how much the cost should be increased each time
+# By how much the required exp for mending one durability should be increased per repair-cost on the item
+# Basically "required exp for 1 repair" = 0.5 + (item repair-cost) * (repair-cost-modifier)
 repair-cost-modifier: 0.2
 ```